Kunal7063/90_Day_Data_Analytics/Day-16–E-commerce-Sales-Analysis/README.md

 - Charts

-🎯 Interview-Level Answer
+## 🎯 Interview-Level Answer

-If interviewer asks:

-👉 “Explain your project”

-Say this:

-I analyzed an e-commerce dataset using Excel.
+- I analysed an e-commerce dataset using Excel.
 I performed data cleaning, created calculated columns, and used pivot tables to analyze category-wise and region-wise performance.
-I found that Electronics is the top-performing category, East region leads in sales, and high-value orders are relatively rare.
+I found that Electronics is the top-performing category, the East region leads in sales, and high-value orders are relatively rare.
 I also identified top customers and sales trends over time using dashboards.